coderefinery/train-the-trainer/content/collaborative-notes.md

 The Collaborative document is how you interact with the participants.
 The participants can ask questions and give feedback through the collborative document.
 During a CodeRefinery session there can be a large a volume of questions.
-A dedicated person is needed to answer and edit the collaborative document.
+A dedicated person, a HackMD-manager, is needed to answer and edit the collaborative document.
 Let us see how the collaborative document is used, then discuss the role of the editor or HackMD-manager.